 As a practical matter, broadcasting without a license is more sustainable when it’s intermittent.
 The FCC has few resources to hunt down unlicensed operators, and playing cat and mouse is surprisingly effective (more on that below).

-Just like speeding, a little bit of caution and forethought goes a long way.
+Just like jaywalking, a little bit of caution and forethought goes a long way.
 The FCC aren’t cops and they’re not patrolling the airwaves looking for pirates.
 Instead, they act on complaints, and are very slow to respond.
 Make yourself hard to identify and find and you’ll have a very good chance you’ll never be caught.

 First thing, don’t broadcast 24/7.
 It’s not just a nice way to give others a chance to broadcast, it also means it’s less like the FCC will find your station.
 It’s simple: if you’re not broadcasting when the FCC goes looking, then you can’t be found.